 2023 - Present

 Certain 2020 George H.W.
-Bush Dollars have achieved remarkable values in the collector market.
-The most valuable example is the 2020-S Reverse Proof from the Coin & Chronicles Set.
-Graded PR70, this specimen reached $800 in recent sales.
-Its premium stems from limited mintage and special reverse proof finish.
+Bush Dollars have achieved remarkable values at auction.
+The single most valuable example is the 2020-S Reverse Proof from the Coin & Chronicles Set, graded PR70, which sold for $800 on February 18, 2022, via eBay — a confirmed PCGS auction record.
+Its premium comes from the strictly limited mintage of 35,000 units and its unique reverse proof finish.

 History Of The 2020 George H.W.
 Bush Dollar